KellyP5/Desktop-Gym-Scheduler/QualityPolicy.md

   > Each member will conduct at least 4 unit tests per sprint. (on your code or other people's code)

-  > Whe committing a User Test to a task, you will commit it via 'US# Task# Unit Test: ...'
+  > Whe committing a Unit Test to a task, you will commit it via 'US# Task# Unit Test: ...'

   > Unit tests will be setup to produce jacoco reports